SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 - Using HTML Attributes

-- Using a DOM event handler
+- Using DOM element properties

 - Using DOM event handler